Tag: board of education

 “Fort Plain has always been home, and returning to serve as Director of Special Education feels like coming full circle,” said Brenna Kirkpatrick.
 “As a 2004 graduate and life-long member of this community, I’m honored to take on a role that allows me to give back in such a meaningful way.
 This opportunity is both personal and professional, a chance to work alongside families and staff to ensure every student is supported, valued and given every opportunity to thrive.
 I’m excited for the work ahead and committed to helping all learners reach their full potential.”

-Joint Board of Education meeting, regular meeting to follow – June 18
+Board of Education reorganization meeting – July 9

-The joint board meeting will take place in the Harry Hoag Elementary School gym, 25 High Street, Fort Plain, NY.
+The meeting will take place in the Ronald H. Thibodeau Conference Room in the District Office, 25 High Street, Fort Plain, NY.